nicois/parallel/README.md

 preparation:
       --csv                     interpret STDIN as a CSV
-      --cache-location=         path to record successes and failures --debounce=               re-run jobs outside the debounce period, even if they would normally be skipped --defer-reruns            give priority to jobs which have not previously been run --json-line               interpret STDIN as JSON objects, one per line
+      --cache-location=         path (or S3 URI) to record successes and failures --debounce=               re-run jobs outside the debounce period, even if they would normally be skipped --defer-reruns            give priority to jobs which have not previously been run --json-line               interpret STDIN as JSON objects, one per line